-- 1 Select an object. - 2 Click Object ▶ Feather. - 3 Type a value in the Width box. - 4 From the Edges list box, choose one of the following: - Linear changes the edge transparency in even increments from the beginning to the end of the feathered section - Curved results in small transparency increments at the beginning of the feathered edge, larger transparency increments in the middle, and small transparency increments at the end on the property bar.
+- 1 Select an object. - 2 Click Object ▶ Feather. - 3 Type a value in the Width box. - 4 Enable one of the following options to specify the transparency gradient you want to use: - Linear changes the edge transparency in even increments from the beginning to the end of the feathered section - Curved results in small transparency increments at the beginning of the feathered edge, larger transparency increments in the middle, and small transparency increments at the end